Lioness Asuka: Early career (1980-1983)

-Asuka joined All Japan Women's Pro-Wrestling (AJW) in 1980 and had her professional debut on May 10 of that year.
+Asuka joined All Japan Women's Pro-Wrestling (AJW) in 1980 and made her professional debut on May 10 of that year.
 She was an immediate success, winning her first title, the AJW Junior Championship, the following year, and the AJW Championship in 1982.

 Crush Gals (1983–1986)

-On January 4, 1983, Asuka was matched against her future partner and one half of the future Crush Gals, Chigusa Nagayo.
-They had a standout performance and got a good reaction, which lead to them becoming partners.
+On January 4, 1983, Asuka was matched against her future partner and the other half of the future Crush Gals tag team, Chigusa Nagayo.
+They had a standout performance and got a good response, which led to them becoming partners.
 The Crush Gals name was created from a combination of a nickname of Akira Maeda and a Japanese magazine called Gals.
 The Crush Gals then wrestled to another 60 minute draw against Jaguar Yokota and Devil Masami in June to a crowd of 5,000 fans.
 The Crush Gals released their first music single on August 21, called Bible of Fire, eventually selling over 100,000 copies.
 On August 25, the Crush Gals defeated their rivals, the Dynamite Girls, to capture the WWWA World Tag Team Championship.

 In 1985, the Crush Gals began a rivalry with Dump Matsumoto's heel stable, the Atrocious Alliance.
 On February 25, Matsumoto and Crane Yu defeated the Crush Gals for the WWWA World Tag Team Championship.

 Post-Crush Gals (1986-1989)

 In the late 1980s, Crush Gals broke up, after which Asuka began a lengthy feud with Chigusa Nagayo.
 On February 26, Asuka and Nagayo clashed in a #1 Contender's Match for the WWWA World Single Championship.
 The match went to a 30-minute draw.
-Asuka won the WWWA World Single Championship on August 25, 1988 by defeating Nagayo, but immediately vacated it due to Nagayo's arm injury.
+Asuka won the WWWA World Single Championship on August 25, 1988, by defeating Nagayo, but immediately vacated it due to Nagayo's arm injury.
 Asuka and Nagayo's feud culminated in another match for the WWWA World Single Championship in 1989, which Asuka won.
 Asuka retired later that year.